-ICAT aircraft engineering school offers innovative foundational skill building programmes at the Certificate II level specially designed for delivery in high school.
+ICAT Aviation College, now incorporated into Flight One Academy, delivers innovative foundational skill building programmes at the Certificate II level specially designed for delivery in high school.
 The course provides skills and knowledge that lead to further studies toward a career in aircraft maintenance engineering such as ICAT’s Diploma of Aeroskills full time course at Archerfield Airport.

 The Certificate II programme is conducted in-school by teachers supported by experienced aviation trainers and operational aircraft engineers.
 Students will undertake an aviation project and carry out a range of in-class and online training activities.

 This course is open to both domestic and international high school students in year 11 and 12 with no industry experience.

 1 year, 1 day per week (approx)

-Current enrollment in Australian High School year 11 or 12
+- Current enrollment in Australian High School year 10 ~ 12

 Jan | Apr | Jul | Oct